DeskboxBrazil/cura-build/osx/README.md

 ```shell
 dmgbuild -s /vagrant/osx/dmg/package.py Deskbox dist/Deskbox.dmg
 ```
 6. The installation package inside the virtual machine, in the `/Users/vagrant/build/dist` directory, with the name `Deskbox.dmg`.
+You can copy it anywhere else by using the file manager in the virtual machine, or you can access the virtual machine via an SFTP client like `FileZilla` (host: 192.168.33.10, user: vagrant, password: vagrant) and copy if off from there.

+## Note about OS X performance
+If the OS X virtual machine feels slow and unresponsive, you can fix that by installing the [BeamOff](https://github.com/rtrouton/rtrouton_scripts/blob/master/rtrouton_scripts/fix_yosemite_vm_graphic_performance/installer/fix_yosemite_vm_graphic_performance.zip) tool.